Hybrid Beamforming Design for Wideband mmWave Full-Duplex Systems: Performance Analysis

-With powerful channel codes, the probability of error when there is no outage is very small and hence the outage probability is an accurate approximation for the actual block error probability.
+With powerful channel codes, probability of error when there is no outage is very small; hence, outage probability accurately approximates the actual block error probability.
 Modern radio systems such as UMTS and LTE operate at a target error probability.
-Therefore, the primary performance measure is the maximum rate\footnote[2]{In this work, we define the notion of rate with outage as the average data rate that is correctly received/decoded at the receiver which is equivalent to the throughput.
-In other standards in the literature, the rate with outage is assimilated with the transmit data rate.
-The only difference is if we consider rate with outage as the throughput, we account for the probability of bursts (outage) and we multiply by the term (1-$\epsilon$), while for the transmit data rate, the term (1-$\epsilon$) is not accounted anymore.} at each {\textsf{ {SNR}}}, such that the outage probability is less than $\epsilon$, i.e.,
+The primary performance measure is the maximum rate\footnote[2]{In this work, we define rate with outage as the average data rate correctly decoded at the receiver which is equivalent to throughput.
+In other approaches, the rate with outage is assimilated into the transmit data rate.
+For our approach, we account for the probability of bursts (outage) and multiply by ($1-\epsilon$); for the transmit data rate approach, the term ($1-\epsilon$) is not included.} at each {\textsf{ {SNR}}}, such that the outage probability is less than $\epsilon$: